A lung abscess is a pus-filled cavity in the lung surrounded by inflamed tissue and caused by an infection.

 - A cough that brings up sputum

 The sputum may be foul smelling (because bacteria that come from the mouth or throat tend to produce foul odors) or streaked with blood.
+People may have bad breath.
 People also may feel chest pain as they breathe, especially if the lining on the outside of the lungs and inside of the chest wall (pleura) is inflamed.
 Many people have these symptoms for weeks or months before seeking medical attention.
 These people have chronic abscesses and, in addition to the other symptoms, lose a substantial amount of weight and have daily fever and night sweats.
 In contrast, lung abscesses caused by Staphylococcus aureus or MRSA can be fatal within days, sometimes even hours.

 - Chest x-rays

 Chest x-rays nearly always reveal the lung abscess as a cavity filled with fluid and air.
 However, in an x-ray, a lung abscess sometimes resembles another condition, such as cancer or sarcoidosis.
 Sometimes an abscess is only found when CT of the chest is done.

 Doctors may take a sample of sputum and try to grow (culture) the organism causing the abscess, but this test is usually not useful except for excluding certain organisms.